LSG (band): History

+This project began when Keith Sweat called Gerald Levert and told him about an idea to record with Johnny Gill.

 In 1997, LSG released their debut album titled Levert.Sweat.Gill.
 With the chart-topping lead single "My Body", the album was quickly certified platinum.
+For their 1997 debut album, they collaborated with popular producers and guest appearances including Sean Combs, Jermaine Dupri, LL Cool J, MC Lyte, and Busta Rhymes.

 LSG released a follow-up final album in 2003 titled LSG2.

-Johnny Gill announced on the September 12, 2013 episode of The Arsenio Hall Show that Eddie Levert, Gerald's father, will replace him as the "L" in LSG.
-Gerald Levert died in 2006.